Who We Are

 What if you need to talk to somebody?

-Our Pastor, Martin Bunkum, is trained in listening and caring.
-He makes himself available before and after the service.
-If you would like to make an appointment for a meeting in a more private environment, please phone him on 01579 641581 or 07817 465554 or email email@example.com.
-Alternatively, feel free to contact Sarah Toms on 01579 343306.
+Our Pastor makes herself available before and after the service.
+If you would like to make an appointment for a meeting in a more private environment, please phone 07915 021667 or email firstname.lastname@example.org.

 Do you have any mid-week meetings?

-We also have a meeting on Thursday evenings from 7:00 p.m. at Darite village hall; this is a chance to have food together, get to know each other and have a discussion around a short bible-based talk which is relevant to our everyday lives.
+We do have a meeting on Thursday evenings at 7:00 p.m. to share food and discussion around a short bible-based talk which is relevant to our everyday lives.

 What do you do within the local community?